What is Application Deployment on a SQL Server 2019 big data cluster?

 It is also possible for an application to be executed using a RESTful web service.
 For more information, see Consume applications on big data clusters.

-To learn more about how to create and run applications on SQL Server big data clusters, see the following:
+To learn more about how to create and run applications on SQL Server Big Data Clusters, see the following:

-- Deploy applications using mssqlctl
+- Deploy applications using azdata

 - Deploy applications using the App Deploy extension